 There is a specific skill you train your attendees about the bleeding control with Israeli bandage and tourniquets.
 Is it right?

-“Well, except for the bandage, yes we teach how to control the bleeding with the CAT tourniquet, because one of the only tourniquet that allows one hand operation, which means that the operator can use it on himself or herself, it stops the massive bleeding on one of the four extremities, or he or she can use it on the casualty, stopping the massive bleeding on either one of the four extremities.
-Besides, the tourniquet we use a gauze and hemostatic bandages, to make sure that we can access areas where tourniquets cannot stop massive bleeding.”
+“Well, except for the bandage, yes we teach how to control the bleeding with the CAT tourniquet, because one of the only tourniquets that allow one-hand operation, which means that the operator can use it on himself or herself, it stops the massive bleeding on one of the four extremities, or he or she can use it on the casualty, stopping the massive bleeding on either one of the four extremities.
+Besides, the tourniquet we use gauze and hemostatic bandages, to make sure that we can access areas where tourniquets cannot stop massive bleeding.”

 Why following the AURIEX course for EMTs and paramedics who work in the EMS setting?

-Thank you Chris.
-We are here also with Guillaume, Instructor of AURIEX in Brussels, too.
-With you, we would like to have a focus on be in safe during a mission like a shooting or a terroristic attack.
+After our sincere “thank you” to Chris, we spoke also with Guillaume, Instructor of AURIEX in Brussels, too.
+With you, we would like to have a focus on being safe during a mission like a shooting or a terroristic attack.
 Operators have to take care of injured people, but they are not sure if they’ll ever come home again.

-Which advice you can give and which protocols can be used in such setting?
+Which advice you can give and which protocols can be used in such a setting?

 “First: avoid casualties!
 It can sound strange, but running towards casualties is NOT the first thing to do.
 You must first look around you, assure that the setting around you is safe, and then you can proceed with your mission.
 Be careful and stay alert.
 We must teach not to become an eventual target, in order to reduce the number of casualties at the end.
 So, stay focused on what is there around you, so you can provide good care in combat setting.”